-For 2021, GHG data was collected in two tranches, for H1 and H2.
-Going forward monthly data is being collected on a quarterly basis.
+For 2022, GHG data was collected on a quarterly basis.

-For 2021, data collection templates were issued to relevant regional contacts across the Group.
-The completed templates were consolidated by the DPG FP&A team and shared with Carnstone Partners Ltd, a specialised advisor employed by the Group to quantify and calculate the Greenhouse Gas (GHG) emissions associated with the Company's operations.
+For 2022, data collection and consolidation was performed centrally by the DPG FP&A team.
+This was then shared with Carnstone Partners Ltd, a specialised advisor employed by the Group to quantify and calculate the Greenhouse Gas (GHG) emissions associated with the Company's operations.